-Course E-government E-government and Participation Course Numbering Code (GG) POL721E
+Course E-government overnment and Participation Course Numbering Code (GG) POL721E

 Campus Surugadai Semester Fall Credits 2

-Lecturer [Professor] YUASA HARUMICHI
+Lecturer [Professo or] YUASA HARI UMICHI

 This class is conducted in reading text style.

 The goal of this class is to read classic textbooks on e-government and understand the theory of e-government.